 LXD is an interface to manage LXC system containers, not a platform or type of container.
 LXD features include snapshots and image control.
 It increases the capabilities of LXC technology.
 For example, with LXD's OpenStack interface, LXC containers act as OpenStack compute resources, without requiring a hypervisor and VMs.

-Docker and LXC vs. VMs
+Docker and LXC vs. virtual machines

 System and application containers use the OS kernel of their parent server, so both container types are faster to start and require fewer resources than a VM for a comparable workload.